lukaszmadrzynski/Website-Update/content/pages/index.md

     subtitle: Northwest Yunnan | Southeast Tibet
     text: >
-      Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan and Southeast Tibet on our unique ecotours and ecocamps.
+      Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan and Southeast Tibet on our uniquetravel experiences.
-      Explore the wonders of the ancient Tea and Horse Road, from Naxi Lijiang to Tibetan Shangri-La Join our local and global expert guides and support sustainable tourism, making a positive impact on visited destinations.
+      Explore the wonders of the ancient Tea and Horse Road, from Naxi Lijiang to Tibetan Shangri-La.
+Join our local and global expert guides and support sustainable tourism, making a positive impact on visited destinations.
     actions:
       - type: Button